Patrice Lumumba: Kasa-Vubu's revocation order

 Lumumba and the ministers who remained loyal to him ordered the arrest of Delvaux and Bomboko for countersigning the dismissal order.
-The latter sought refuge in the presidential palace (which was guarded by UN peacekeepers), but early in the morning on 7 September, the former was detained and confined in the Prime Minister's residence.
+Bomboko sought refuge in the presidential palace (which was guarded by UN peacekeepers).
+Early in the morning of 7 September, Delvaux was detained and confined in the Prime Minister's residence.
 (Note: Lumumba denied having authorised the arrests and issued an apology before the Chamber.)

 Meanwhile, the Chamber of Deputies convened to discuss Kasa-Vubu's dismissal order and hear Lumumba's reply.
 Delvaux made an unexpected appearance and took to the dais to denounce his arrest and declare his resignation from the government.
 He was enthusiastically applauded by the opposition.

 Lumumba then delivered his speech.
 Instead of directly attacking Kasa-Vubu ad hominem, Lumumba accused obstructionist politicians and ABAKO of using the presidency as a front for disguising their activities.
 He noted that Kasa-Vubu had never before offered any criticism of the government and portrayed their relationship as one of cooperation.
 He lambasted Delvaux and Minister of Finance Pascal Nkayi for their role in the UN Geneva negotiations and for their failure to consult the rest of the government.
 Lumumba followed his arguments with an analysis of the Loi Fondemental and finished by asking Parliament to assemble a "commission of sages" to examine the Congo's troubles.